ZondaOne/rhivo-app/docs/DATABASE_SCHEMA.md

-# Rivo Database Schema Documentation
+# Rhivo Database Schema Documentation

-This document provides a comprehensive reference for the Rivo database schema.
+This document provides a comprehensive reference for the Rhivo database schema.
 All tables, columns, constraints, and relationships are documented here.

 **Generated:** 2025-10-16
 **Database:** PostgreSQL 16.9 on NeonDB